jeffbicca/jpa-queryfier/README.md

 Help Improve and Get Involved
 ---------------------------------------
-I don't consider myself an amazing coder.
-So if you have increments, corrections, polishments, criticism, method rename, refactoring, documentation or whatever kind of contributions, please submit them via a [Pull Request](https://help.github.com/articles/using-pull-requests) or please initiate a discussion via a new Issue (type `c` after switching focus to the [Issues](https://github.com/jeffbicca/jpa-queryfier/issues) tab).
+I don't consider myself an amazing coder and I know that this work is a very early work in progress.
+So if you have increments, corrections, polishments, criticism, sugestions, method renaming, refactoring, documentation or whatever kind of contributions, please submit them via a [Pull Request](https://help.github.com/articles/using-pull-requests) or please initiate a discussion via a new Issue (type `c` after switching focus to the [Issues](https://github.com/jeffbicca/jpa-queryfier/issues) tab).